Data generation

 * (1 + Random() * 0.5 - 0.25) -- jitter-y

-) AS wkb_geometry
+) as wkb_geometry

 FROM